mirage1129/lani_site/README.md

 			- https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04
 		iii.
 Create server blocks (do all steps)
 			- https://www.digitalocean.com/community/tutorials/how-to-set-up-nginx-server-blocks-virtual-hosts-on-ubuntu-16-04
-		iii.
+		iv.
 Secure Nginx with SSL certificate (do all steps - refer to note below)
 			- https://www.digitalocean.com/community/tutorials/how-to-set-up-let-s-encrypt-with-nginx-server-blocks-on-ubuntu-16-04
 			- NOTE:In step 4, choose option 2, Redirect.
 This will provide automatic redirects to HTTPS on the production server we're creating in this tutorial.
 			- NOTE: After you are done with this guide, change Cloudflare's Crypto SSL setting to Full